Listeriosis is a rare systemic bacterial disease that can cause septicemia in piglets and can also cause reproductive problems in sows.

 - Listeria is usually sensitive to penicillin and ampicillin.

-- When an outbreak occurs it is necessary to identify the sources of infection and reduce exposures.
+- When an outbreak occurs it is necessary to identify the sources of infection and reduce exposure.